Honeybee Facts (UK) – Queen, Worker & Drone Bees Explained

 Honeybee lifecycle timings (Queen vs Worker vs Drone)

 If a colony is queenless, timing helps you plan checks without constantly disturbing them.
-It also helps you understand when brood should start appearing again after a re-queening or swarm event.
+It also helps you understand when brood should start appearing again after a re-queening or swarm event, especially when viewed alongside the seasonal changes in the colony.

 Behaviour & communication facts (the "how" behind the hive)